Airborne lifetime of respiratory droplets: Model

 \subsubsection{Quiescent air}

 The case $u=0$ provides a benchmark result for free-falling droplets, from which valuable physical insight can be drawn.
 By employing the piecewise form (\ref{eq:S piecewise}) of $S$, we derive an analytic solution for $z\left(t\right)$.
-The explicit solution to $z\left(t\right)$ is tedious and difficult to interpret (see supplementary information note 1); however, after a droplet reaches its equilibrium size this expression reduces to
+The explicit solution to $z\left(t\right)$ is tedious and difficult to interpret (see appendix \ref{ap:A}).
+However, using the smallness of $Kn$ for droplets larger than $R_{0}\gtrsim 5\,\mathrm{\mu m}$ (see table \ref{tab:parameters}) we simplify this expression by focusing on the motion after the vaporization terminates and taking a series expansion about $Kn=0$, yielding

 with $z_{0}$ and $v_{0}$ the droplet initial height and vertical velocity, respectively.
-In deriving (\ref{eq:x(t) analytic}) we considered the case $\left|\alpha\right|\ll1$ and $S_{eq}^2\ll1$, which holds throughout the realisable range for $T_{a}$ and $\phi$ (see supplementary information note 1 for the complete derivation).
-The first and second terms on the RHS of (\ref{eq:x(t) analytic}), $z_{0}+v_{0}$, denote the droplet initial conditions, where $\left|v_{0}\right|\ll z_{0}$ is obtained for most realisable conditions.
+In deriving (\ref{eq:x(t) analytic}) we considered the case $\left|\alpha\right|\ll1$ and $S_{eq}^{3/2}\ll1$, which holds throughout the realisable range for $T_{a}$ and $\phi$ (see appendix \ref{ap:A} for the complete derivation).
+The first and second terms on the RHS of (\ref{eq:x(t) analytic}), $z_{0}+v_{0}\left(1+\mathcal{A}Kn\right)$, denote the droplet initial conditions, where $\left|v_{0}\right|\ll z_{0}$ is typically obtained since $z\propto\tau^{-1}$ in our scaling (\ref{eq:scaling}).
 For simplicity, all the results for quiescent air are calculated with $v_{0}=0$.
-The third term represents the altitude decrease by time $t_{eq}$, inversely proportional to the $D^2$ vaporisation rate, $\left|\alpha\right|$, which decreases nearly linearly with $\phi$ (see supplementary information note 2).
-This indicates that an increase in relative humidity increases the altitude drop during the vaporisation stage, which shortens the droplet lifetime.
-The fourth term recovers the expected linear descent at terminal velocity $v_{t}=-gS_{eq}$, proportional to $S_{eq}$ that increases with an increase in $\phi$.
-This demonstrates how an increase in $\phi$ translates to faster decent rates that lead to shorter droplet lifetimes.
-By setting $z\left(t\right)=0$ in (\ref{eq:x(t) analytic}) and substituting $t_{eq}=\left(1-S_{eq}\right)/\left|\alpha\right|$, one easily derives an analytic approximation for a droplet lifetime in quiescent air,
+The third term represents the altitude decrease by time $t_{eq}$, inversely proportional to the $D^2$ vaporization rate, $\left|\alpha\right|$, which decreases nearly linearly with $\phi$ (see appendix \ref{ap:B}).
+This indicates that an increase in relative humidity increases the altitude drop during the vaporization stage, which shortens the droplet airborne lifetime.
+The fourth term recovers the expected linear descent at terminal velocity $v_{t}=-g\left(S_{eq}+\mathcal{A}Kn\sqrt{S_{eq}}\right)$, involving $S_{eq}$ that increases with an increase in $\phi$.
+This demonstrates how an increase in $\phi$ translates to higher droplet settling velocities that lead to shorter droplet airborne lifetimes.
+All the terms proportional to $Kn$, which stem from velocity slip on the droplet surface, naturally increase the droplet settling velocity since the drag force is reduced.
+By setting $z\left(t\right)=0$ in (\ref{eq:x(t) analytic}) and substituting $t_{eq}=\left(1-S_{eq}\right)/\left|\alpha\right|$, one easily derives an analytic approximation for a droplet airborne lifetime in quiescent air with $v_{0}=0$,